RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ###  2.5 Creating, Modifying and Deleting an Object

 To create, modify or delete objects, you need to send a message to the database by one of the access methods.
 This message must contain one or more database objects.
 Table 1.1, [Object Types Supported by the RIPE Database](#11-object-representation) lists all the object types that are recognised by the database.
-No other object types can be created. <font color="orange">You must use the object templates described in Section 1.2, [Object Types](#12-object-types) to specify the objects.
-OR
+No other object types can be created.
 Each object type is described by templates.
 They can be listed using the query: whois –t &lt;object-type&gt;
-There is also a detailed description available by querying: whois –v &lt;object-type&gt;</font>
+There is also a detailed description available by querying: whois –v &lt;object-type&gt;

-Each instance of an object must contain at least one of each of the mandatory attributes for that object type. <font color="orange">An object can contain zero or more instances of each available optional attribute for that object type.
-OR  The optional attributes can be left out unless the software business rules require them.</font> One message may contain several objects, <font color="orange">even if they each require different operations, for example, OR with a mixture of</font> creation, modification or deletion.
+* Each instance of an object must contain at least one of each of the mandatory attributes for that object type.
+* An object can contain zero or more instances of each available optional attribute for that object type.
+* The optional attributes can be left out unless the software business rules require them.
+* One message may contain several objects, with a mixture of creation, modification or deletion.

 ####  2.5.1 Object Processing